Puneetpotter/Spotify-Data-Analysis/README.md

 # Data Analysis

+- The dataset has been analyzed/visualized using Machine Learning Python Libraries.

 - The Spotify data was taken from kaggle and use to analyze in different ways using python libraries.

 - The dataset contains different songs and their attributes such as release date, Singer's names, Popularity, Song's Durations, etc.